 121 Commonwealth was designed by Cummings and Sears, architects, built in 1871-1872, as the home of Charles Greenleaf Wood on land which he purchased from the Commonwealth of Massachusetts on April 4, 1871.
 Cummings and Sears filed a Notice of Intention to Build on his behalf in November of 1871 (reported in the Boston Herald on November 21, 1871 and November 28, 1871).

 He was a widower and lived at 121 Commonwealth with his two children, Elizabeth Bradlee Wood and Charles Greenleaf Wood, Jr. Elizabeth Wood married in January of 1875 to Francis Richmond Allen, a dry goods merchant and later an architect.
 They lived at 121 Commonwealth with her father until about 1876, when they moved to 20 Fairfield.

-By the 1876-1877 winter season, Charles Wood and his son had moved to 11 Beacon and 121 Commonwealth was the home of John Erskine, a boot and shoe dealer, and his wife, Catherine (Walker) Erskine.
+By the 1876-1877 winter season, Charles Wood and his son had moved to 11 Beacon and 121 Commonwealth was the home of John Erskine, a boot and shoe manufacturer and dealer, and his wife, Catherine T. (Walker) Erskine.
 They previously had lived at 30 Chester Park.
 They continued to live at 121 Commonwealth during the 1878-1879 season, but then moved to 125 Newbury and then, by the 1880-1881 season, to a new home they had built at 165 Commonwealth.

 On July 1, 1879, 121 Commonwealth was purchased from Charles Wood by banker Joseph Norton Fiske.
 He and his wife, Charlotte (Morse) Fiske, made it their home.
 They previously had lived at 45 Commonwealth.